Daiki Nakamura (actor)

-Daiki Nakamura (中村 大樹, Nakamura Daiki) is a Japanese voice actor.
-Some of his best-known work includes Gaine in The Brave Express Might Gaine and Grandpa in Grandpa Danger, as well as Haohmaru from SNK Corporation's Samurai Shodown series.
+Daiki Nakamura (中村 大樹, Nakamura Daiki) is a Japanese former voice actor.
+Some of his best-known work includes Gaine in The Brave Express Might Gaine, Grandpa in Grandpa Danger, and Haohmaru from SNK Corporation's Samurai Shodown series.

-Nakamura used to belong to 81 Produce, but 81 Produce interviewed Nakamura after there were complaints about power harassment, sexual harassment, financial troubles, etc. at Yume Kobo, a private school for aspiring voice actors that he was the representative of.
+Nakamura used to belong to 81 Produce, but 81 Produce interviewed Nakamura after there were complaints about power and sexual harassment, financial troubles, etc. at Yume Kobo, a private school for aspiring voice actors that he was the representative of.
 As he acknowledged this, the contract was terminated on March 21, 2024.